What is SLA?

-Why are SLAs Important?
+Why is SLA Important?

-SLAs are vital as they provide the cornerstone for data capture engagements.
+SLAs are important as they provide the cornerstone for data capture engagements.
 More specifically, through SLAs, service providers can manage the expectations of their customers, thereby defining circumstances under which they cannot be held liable.
 Moreover, customers can also turn to SLAs when selecting which vendor to engage with and sets forth the basis for rectifying service issues.

 The SLA is usually a complementary agreement that service providers sign with their customers, along with a Master Service Agreement to set forth the general terms and conditions under such agreement.